Eldercare's response to COVID-19 (coronavirus)

 Saturday and Sunday between the times of 1:30pm to 4:30pm

 - visitors providing evidence of seasonal influenza vaccination (all visitors must have a 2021 seasonal influenza vaccination by 1 June 2021)

-Eldercare reserves the right to reverse the eased restrictions if visitors do not comply and/or we will prevent individuals from entering if they breach these requirements.
+Eldercare reserves the right to tighten restrictions if visitors do not comply and/or individuals will be prevented from entering if they breach these requirements.

 Residents may also leave an aged care home and return for any reason, subject to screening upon return to the home.

 How staff are keeping residents safe

 - All staff and essential contractors have their temperature checked before beginning work and will be sent home if their temperature exceeds 38C.